AbrahamTad/Software-Quality-Assurance/End-to-End-Automation-With-Cypress/W06-Advanced-Automation-Part-1/advanced_automation_1/README.md

-# Week 6: Advanced Automation - Part 1
+# ⚙️ Advanced Automation - Part 1

 In this project, you'll explore: